PeterScott/murmur3/README.md

 The hash functions are designed to work efficiently on x86 processors; in particular, they make some assumptions about the endianness of the processor, and about the speed of unaligned reads.
 If you have problems running this code on non-x86 architectures, it should be possible to modify it to work correctly and efficiently -- I just don't have access to those machines for testing.
 The code in `murmur3.c` is pretty straightforward, and shouldn't be too hard to alter.

+There is an example program, `example.c`, which you can look at and play with.
+You can build it with the makefile.

 License and contributing
 --------------------